SMILE: Discriminating milli-lens systems in a VLBI pilot project: Data

 \section{Data}

 The 40 lens candidates presented here have been chosen from images of 13,828 unique sources in the Astrogeo database at 2.3 (S-band), 5 (C-band) and 8\,GHz (X-band).
 The details of the selection process are described in \citetalias{2021MNRAS.507L...6C}, which also lists the coordinates of each source.
-The basic criteria for the selection were i) a minimum of two compact components were found in the Astrogeo images and ii) the surface brightness ratio (SBR) of the two components, based on Gaussian model-fitting, should be $<$7.
-Out of the 40 candidates, 38 had available X-band data, and 35 of those were in the declination limit for the EVN.
+The basic criteria for the selection were i) a minimum of two compact components were found in the Astrogeo images and ii) the surface brightness ratio (SBR) of the two components, based on Gaussian model-fitting, should be $<$\,7.
+We chose this more conservative threshold in \citetalias{2021MNRAS.507L...6C} to account for the very heterogeneous Astrogeo sample with partly poor $(u,v)$ coverage and short integration times.
+Based on our improved error analysis (see Sect.~\ref{sec:modelfit}), we revise this threshold in Sect.~\ref{sec:criteria}.
+Of the 40 candidates, 38 had available X-band data, and 35 of those were in the declination limit for the EVN.
 For those sources, we then obtained follow-up observations with the EVN at 5 and 22\,GHz (K-band) in phase-referencing (PR) mode, to help detect the possibly very weak sources and to retain the relative positions of the components between the two frequencies with respect to a compact calibrator.
-Again, the details of these observations are outlined in \citetalias{2021MNRAS.507L...6C}.
+The sources were observed in five sessions, as summarised in Table~\ref{tab:obs}.
+At C-band, calibrator and target sources were observed in cycles with scans of 90\,s and 210\,s length, respectively.
+At K-band, scans of 120\,s for calibrators and 90\,s for targets were chosen to capture the faster atmospheric variability at higher frequencies.
+Typical on-source integration times were 20-30\,minutes at C-band and 60-70\,minutes at K-band for the science targets.
+Two representative $(u,v)$ coverages are shown in Fig.~\ref{fig:uv_cov}.
 Together with our new data, for 16 sources, we have data for more than two epochs; for 19 sources, we have data for exactly two epochs at C- or X-band.